pbinkley/microcopying_1940/index.markdown

 this conference to a close for this evening.</p>

 <p>However, I think I can clean up No. 10 without any
 help from the audience.
-The question is, "How far can the <span style="page" id="page185">[p.185]</span> use of existing facilities and the development of exchanges of material reduce the cost of projects?"
+The question is, "How far can the <span class="page" id="page185">[p.185]</span> use of existing facilities and the development of exchanges of material reduce the cost of projects?"
 I should certainly suppose every possible use of existing facilities, both in this country and in the foreign countries, would be resorted